Wasini Island! You can call it a little slice of paradise.

 One thing for sure about Wasini Island, it will make you fall under its magical spell with all its magical wonders.

-For this one, I can bet.
 You have not experienced Sea Safari until you visit Kisite Mpunguti Marine National Park & Reserve.
 A true definition of a natural wonder where snorkeling and swimming with dolphins is a pleasure.

-If it is your lucky day, you might spot pods of dolphins along the Wasini channel even before your boat sails a nautical mile.
+If it is your lucky day, you might spot pods of dolphins along the Wasini channel before even your boat sails a nautical mile.

 'BIBI' was my favorite dhow.
-The live dance and music onboard still echo deep down my thoughts.
+The live dance and music onboard still echo deep down in my thoughts.
 Our guide Ramadhan and his crew were good at their navigation.
 We were able to locate pods of dolphins with ease.
 Even some of us who felt confident enough swam along with them.
 For me, I wasn't.

 When you need a little break from snorkeling, you can take a walk around the reef, sunbathe, build castles on the fine sands before tides return, and wash away all traces of visitors.